datamanju/datamanju.github.io/_posts/2020-06-06-why-analytics.md

 ---
 layout: post
-title: Why Data Analytics is hard?
+title: Why Data Analytics makes me question my sanity?
 ---

 I've been working in two different industries over the past 5 years as a data analyst.
 I have a masters degree, but continue to take courses on my subject matter on a daily basis.
 I've completed bootcamps to reinforce and broaden my view on what engineers and data scientists do.
 But at the end of the day, I still feel that being a data analyst is hard.
 The challenges mainly come from three sides: